sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 - Dual supply, 1.8V and 3.3V
 - Integrated PA (0dBm) to combine with external PA

-An RFPA0133 programmable gain power amplifier boosts the 0dBm (1mW) output from the ARTIC by _approximately_ 26.5dB, producing a transmit power level of _approximately_ 450mW.
+An RFPA0133 programmable gain power amplifier boosts the 0dBm (1mW) output from the ARTIC by up to 26dB, producing a maximum transmit power level of 400mW.
 The transmit power can be adjusted via the **G8** breakout pin.

 The ARGOS satellite system is restricted to specific programs and applications.
 Please check that your project meets these requirements before buying hardware.
 [CLS (France)](https://www.cls-telemetry.com/argos-solutions/) and the [Woods Hole Group (America)](https://www.clsamerica.com/science-with-argos) will be able to advise if your project meets the requirements.
 - _**"To meet system use requirements, all programs using Argos have to be related in some way or other to environmental protection, awareness or study, or to protecting human life."**_